+Why do I collect N Scale figures?
+Well, why do some people collect matchbooks?
+It's often difficult to rationalize a pastime.
+And it's but one of my many interests.
+I've no idea how it started; I suppose it's been an interest for as long as I've been modeling in N Scale.
+I still recall the Merten figure sets I purchased for my first "serious" layout (right), which I'd started building around 1973.
 Later, after I'd "graduated" to Preiser figures, my fascination slowly grew, and I began buying sets even though I had no need for them.
 But it wasn't until I was well past middle age when I could finally afford to collect them in earnest.
 By then, many items were gone.

-But the database is by no means complete and accurate; it couldn't possibly ever be.
+But the database is by no means complete and accurate; it could not possibly ever be.
 During the half-century that N Scale has been around, countless little cottage industries have come and gone, often disappearing without a trace; plus, established businesses have discontinued many products, leaving no evidence of their existence, simply because such information wasn't important to anyone.
 Because of my silly little hobby, though, it's important to me.

 And so the research continues—as it likely will until the end of my days.
 I'll forever be chasing those last few little N Scale figures.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.